IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.1.1 Basic Reporting Use Case Description

 The Basic Reporting Use Case is intended to capture the common reporting activities happened during a reporting session.
+The Image Display handles all user needs for displaying the study and the Report Creator handles all user needs for report creation.

 > Note: Figure 1:XX.4.2.2-1 shows a high level workflow and highlights the user interaction with the two actors involved.
 This use case is broken down into multiple steps.
 The steps shown in the diagram are not actual transactions.
 The interactions between the Image Display and Report Creator during a reporting session are omitted to highlight the user interactions more clearly.
 The hyperlinks provided in the diagram link to the subsections that describe the corresponding steps with actual transactions in details.
 Furthermore, the [Examples](example.html) tab contains sample events following this use case.